 When we bumped into each other, without thought and without expecting more than the obligatory “I’m fine” in response, I asked the question that started it all, “How are you?”
 Tears filled her eyes, beckoning me to draw her in for an embrace.

 I sat and listened.
 Life is hard.
 Relationships are harder.
 Situations don’t make sense.
 And by and large, I didn’t have answers.
-Nothing I could say would right other people’s wrongs, heal deep-seeded hurts, or bring a peaceful salve to a chaotic mind.
+Nothing I could say would right other people’s wrongs, heal deep-seated hurts, or bring a peaceful salve to a chaotic mind.

 But that’s ok.
 Because Jesus doesn’t require us to have all the answers.
-He asks us to act justly, and to love mercy and to walk humbly with Him.
+He asks us to act justly and to love mercy and to walk humbly with Him.